-Carpet beetles are small bugs that resemble ladybugs.
-If you have seen them crawling around the house and have noticed damage to your curtains, sofas, carpets, and stored foods, you need to call pest control.
+Carpet beetles are small bugs that resemble bed bugs or ladybugs.
+If you have seen them crawling around the house and have noticed damage to your curtains, sofas, carpets, and stored foods, you need to call a pest control provider.

 Features: These pests are oval-shaped and have a black, white, and yellow pattern color.
 They are usually 2.5 cm in length.
 Carpet beetle larvae are light brown to black in color and covered in dense, barbed hair.